Melkeydev/go-blueprint/README.md

 ### 🚀 Introducing the Ultimate Golang Blueprint Library 🚀

-Are you tired of starting Golang projects from scratch, struggling with inconsistent structures and code conventions?
 Go Blueprint is a CLI tool that allows users to spin up a Go project with the corresponding structure seamlessly.
-It also gives the option to integrate with one of the more popular Go frameworks!
+It also gives the option to integrate with one of the more popular Go frameworks (and the list is growing with new features)!

 ### Why Would I use this?